 - 1 ⅓ cup milk of choice I used rice milk, unsweetened

-- 2 tbsp brown sugar
+- 2 tablespoon brown sugar

 - 3 cups gluten free flour blend make sure potato free, see notes

-- 1 tbsp yeast
+- 1 tablespoon yeast

 - 1 ½ tsp baking powder